anontechnology/vault-node-sdk/README.md

-Run tsc --build --clean to build the project
+This is the javascript SDK.